quist00/carpentries.org/_posts/2023/01/2023-01-24-lpgc-call-for-volunteers.md

 the bigger picture of training and professional development in their context.
 **Curriculum Advisors** could provide a vital bridge between the governance of curriculum and the lesson program as a whole.
 If you are reading this, would like to apply, but do not fit any of the roles mentioned above, you should still do so!
-If you have any questions or concerns, please [reach out to me](mailto:tobyhodges@carpentries.org).
+If you have any questions or concerns, please [contact me](mailto:tobyhodges@carpentries.org).

 ## What is the Time Requirement?
 As this is the first time that LPGCs are being established, we have no information about the time required for this role.